Christian Wakeford: Alleged blackmail by Conservatives

 Shortly after his defection, allegations were made of blackmail and bullying by Conservative Party whips.
 Wakeford said in an interview that he had experienced this behaviour when he was previously threatened with the loss of funding for a local school if he did not vote with Government on a motion regarding free school meals.
 He said: "I was threatened that I would not get a school for Radcliffe if I did not vote in one particular way.
 This is a town that has not had a high school for the best part of 10 years.
 How would you feel when they hold back the regeneration of a town for a vote.
 It didn't sit comfortably.
 That was the start of me questioning my place, where I was and ultimately to where I am now."
 Later that week, Wakeford accused Gavin Williamson, the then education secretary, of being the person behind this.

 After defection

 On 26 May 2022, Wakeford was appointed Parliamentary Private Secretary to Bridget Phillipson, the shadow secretary of state for education.
 He was appointed an Opposition Whip on 1 November 2022.
 On 8 November 2022, Wakeford was confirmed as the Labour candidate for Bury South at the 2024 general election.
 Wakeford is a vice-chair of Labour Friends of Israel and was part of a delegation to the country in February 2023.
 In May 2023, Wakeford called for Roger Waters to be banned from performing in Manchester following controversy over the alleged use of anti-Semitic imagery at his shows.

+During 2022 and 2024, Wakeford employed former Labour aide Mathew Torbitt on his staff.
+In July 2026, Torbitt pleaded guilty to two counts of fraud, that related to more than £6,000 in parliamentary travel and accommodation expenses, "funded by the taxpayer" between 22 August 2022, and 29 September 2024, at Thames Magistrates' Court.
+Torbitt will be sentenced at Snaresbrook Crown Court, in late 2026.
+The CPS prosecution followed an investigation by the Metropolitan Police that commenced in April 2025, resulting in Torbitt being charged in June 2026 with two counts of fraud, by false misrepresentation.